elliswmartin/autocropLfA/README.md

     * If you would like to resize images, respond "y" to the prompt.
     * If you do not wish to resize or QC will be performed asychronously, respond "n" to the prompt.

-7. (optional) To scale images after the autocrop script has been exited, run the resize script.
+7. (optional) To scale images after the autocrop script has been exited and create mids, run the [resize](https://github.com/elliswmartin/shhelpersLfA/blob/76ee28a9f0195583c54e156cb7b36912f5df4c7e/resize.sh) script.

         $ sh path/to/autocrop/folder/resize.sh